nidakhan990/username.nidakhan990.io/sprint/comithooks.md

 These represent most of the available hooks, but the .sample extension prevents them from executing by default.
 To “install” a hook, all you have to do is remove the .sample extension.
 Or, if you’re writing a new script from scratch, you can simply add a new file matching one of the above filenames, minus the .sample extension.

-2. Step B: To use a hook first we need to enable it and to enable a hook we have to remove the .sample extension from the end of the files.
+2. **Step B**: To use a hook first we need to enable it and to enable a hook we have to remove the .sample extension from the end of the files.
 In order to do so, we can use the following command as follows:

 ##
 <tab><tab><pre><code> mv hookname.sample hookname </code></pre>